Israeli forces arrest 5 in connection with deadly shooting

 Associated Press

-TEL AVIV, Israel (AP) — Israeli forces operating in the West Bank on Wednesday arrested five Palestinians allegedly involved in a deadly shooting attack in central Israel, where a Palestinian gunman on a motorcycle used an assault rifle to kill five people.
+TEL AVIV, Israel (AP) — Israeli forces operating in the West Bank on Wednesday arrested five Palestinians allegedly involved in a deadly shooting attack in central Israel, where a Palestinian gunman used an assault rifle to kill five people.

 Police identified the shooter as Diaa Hamarsheh, 27, from the Israeli-occupied West Bank village of Yabad.
 Police shot and killed him late Tuesday, putting an end to the shooting rampage.